abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 If we see anger arise in other people, one way to quell the anger is to get really angry back and basically squash them with our words.
 That may shut them up, but there isn’t much—if any—Dhamma present in that response.
-Another method is to manipulate them into to stopping their anger by using subtle, temporary tactics, but that also doesn’t help them grow in Dhamma.
+Another method is to manipulate them into stopping their anger by using subtle, temporary tactics, but that also doesn’t help them grow in Dhamma.
 What helps is meeting their negative energy with space and loving acceptance.
 If we give them the space to reflect on their own anger, they might realize that anger is a form of suffering.

 Sometimes we give space but sense that no investigation has come from it.
 If we give people space and they don’t investigate their anger and